ruby-cute/ruby-cute/examples/g5k-tutorial.md

     19: edit -n netpipe.rb
     20: play netpipe.rb

-## Running NAS benchmark in Grid'5000: getting acquainted with parallel command execution
+## Running NAS benchmarks in Grid'5000: getting acquainted with parallel command execution

 In this experiment, we will run the NAS benchmark in Grid'5000.
 This experiment has the following requirements: